Configure helmdeck via the Management UI

 10. Artifact Explorer (/artifacts)

 Lists pack output artifacts (screenshots, PDFs, videos, scrape results).
-Inline image preview, download button, filter by pack and date range.
+Inline image preview, download button, and a delete (trash) button to remove a single artifact on demand — handy for clearing large or one-off outputs without waiting for the TTL janitor to age them out.
+Filter by pack and date range.
 Useful when an MCP client returns just an artifact key — paste the key here to see the contents.

 Mint a JWT for your MCP client (the most-asked operation)